tomking1983/wayfaring/README.md

 * When a user searched for a valid country, details of the country such as capital city, currency, dialing code etc are presented.
 * ???
 Users will be presented with beautiful pictures of the selected country/city.
 * A handy list of common phrases/questions that a travel might need translated is also presented in the local language.
+* The destination country's currency is converted to 4 main currencies (USD, EUR, CNY and GBP).
+If the destination country's currency is one of the 4 main currencies then its exchange conversion will be excluded.
 * A list of points of interests within 3km of the capital city is also presented with pictures and descriptions where available from wikipedia.
 * User search history is stored in client-side browser storage.
 Users can also delete their Wayfaring search history at a click of a button.